-Travel to the east side of the city and now we don’t hear of Jeppestown or Troyeville, places that actually are on the map.
+Travel to the east side of the city and these days we don’t hear of Jeppestown or Troyeville, places that actually are on the map.
 Rather, this area has been rebranded the Maboneng Precinct.
 Quite literally (and I speak from experience) a two-block radius that houses a swish restaurant I’ve never been to, one of those themed boutique hotels and two equally expensive apartment blocks.
 A pizza place and an independent cinema I have been to, a great Ethio restaurant, a smattering of young designer stores and further down the street a courtyard space hugged by a few galleries and a large interior space that turns into Cape Town’s Old Biscuit Mill every Sunday replete with people who salsa on one of the rooftops.
 Welcome to “The Place of Light.”

 In a new film,”Place of Light,” the filmmakers (remember the co-director from last year’s sensationalist “Afrikaner Blood” film) have tried but failed to offer an even-handed discussion of the seeming benefits and pitfalls of ‘urban rejuvenation’.
 The film is really 20 minutes of boosterism of Maboneng, with 2 minutes of mild critique.
-Falling short to highlight the real outcomes of such developments, the academics they do interview — even when they touch on the issue of displacement — never speak explicitly of the divisive nature that gentrification brings to longstanding communities:
+Falling short to highlight the real outcomes of such developments, the academics they do interview — even when they touch on the issue of displacement — never speak explicitly of the divisive nature that gentrification brings to longstanding communities.

 Don’t get me wrong, it’s hard not to get excited about change in Johannesburg’s CBD, to laud the opening up of a space in which to stake a claim in the burgeoning new turn this city will take.
 But for Dr. Ella Manga to say, “For me Maboneng really represents the future of South Africa.
 It’s how we all want to live.
 It’s the way we should be living” in the context of what I’d just seen in this documentary made me balk.
 Not because I don’t want to live in the centre of town and be a part of everything that Joburg has to offer but because of the way this intersection between the individual and the city is presented by the Maboneng ‘regeneration project’ (gentrification is too suitable and honest a word).